TeamHG-Memex/eli5/docs/source/_notebooks/keras-text-classifiers.rst

 We can also check the produced Grad-CAM ``heatmap`` found on each item in ``targets``.
-You can think of this as an array of "importances" for tokens (after padding is removed and the heatmap is resized).
+You can think of this as an array of “importances” for tokens (after padding is removed and the heatmap is resized).

 .. code:: ipython3